hapax/hapax.github.io/assets/teaching.md

 Here's a more practical application: *cheap traffic enforcement*.
 Suppose traffic police monitor a stretch of roadway of length $L$.
 They clock a car entering the stretch and leaving a time $t$ later.
-Without using a radar gun, they know from the MVT that the car was at some point travelling at speed $v = t/L$.
+Without using a radar gun, they know from the MVT that the car was travelling at speed $v = L/t$ at some point along the stretch.
 If this is greater than the speed limit, they can issue a fine!

 #### 2.2.
 A kink in the argument <a id="sec-2-2" name="sec-2-2"></a>